kenliiv/auto24-scraper/README.md

 ## How to use

-Main logic and current entry point is in `main.py`.
+Main logic is in `Auto24Scraper.py`, with examples of using it being shown in `car_update.py` and `motorcycle_update.py`.

 This scraper uses the Selenium browser automation library to scrape the Auto24 website for vehicle listings.

 Excel table row structure is defined in `Vehicle.py` under the `to_dict` method.

+Excel file manipulation is done in `utilities/excel_utils.py`.
+Also image saving, but let's not talk about that, not very clean code.

 Once you get dependencies imported, you can use the scraper like this: